-It’s a good idea to shop around to ensure you get the best rate on a loan.
-Currently, LendingClub isn’t offering loans through Credible.
-But you can compare quotes from SoFi and other companies by filling out just one form with Credible.
+It’s also a good idea to shop around to ensure you get the best rate on a loan.
+Credible makes this easy — you can compare quotes from SoFi, LendingClub and other companies by filling out just one form.

 Compare More: LendingClub vs. Prosper